flybywiresim/docs/docs/fbw-a32nx/feature-guides/flyPad/settings.md

     - The timeout feature will "automatically unfocus" the MCDU screen after the given amount of seconds.
     - Valid range is 5 - 120 seconds.
 - External MCDU Server Port
-    - User can change the port for the internal MCDU websocket server in case the default value is already occupied on the user's system.
+    - User can change the port for the internal MCDU websocket server in case the default port is already occupied on the user's system.
     - Default is: 8080
-    - !!! warning "This is not the port for using in the browser to access the MCDU Web Interface."
+    - ~~This is not the port for using in the browser to access the MCDU Web Interface.~~
 - Dynamic Registration Decal:
     - The dynamic registration number decal shown on the external livery can be disabled to improve appearance when using liveries with a static registration number.
 - Detents: